manu624/saturn-datawarehouse/user_manual.md

 2. You’ll see all previous versions of that record, including timestamps.

 ---

-If you need to reset or clean data, you can do so via Django admin: `http://localhost:8000/admin/`

 For any technical setup or system design details, refer to the `README.md` file.